MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Profiles.md

 In PowerShell Help, the "CurrentUser, Current Host" profile is the profile most often referred to as "your PowerShell profile".

+> [!NOTE]
+> In Windows, the location of the Documents folder can be changed by folder
+> redirection or OneDrive.
+We don’t recommend redirecting the Documents folder
+> to a network share or including it in OneDrive.
+Redirecting the folder can
+> cause your profile scripts to fail and modules fail to load.

 ## The $PROFILE variable